Consortium Agreements

 What is a Consortium Agreement?

 A consortium agreement is an agreement between two colleges/universities to recognize your registration at each location for financial aid purposes.
-It also certifies only one of the two institutions can administer Title IV and State financial aid for that term.
+It also certifies only one of the two institutions can administer Title IV and State financial aid for that semester.

 The Consortium Agreement refers to the two colleges/universities as the “Home Institution” and the “Host Institution:”

-The Home Institution is the school where the student is fully matriculated and from which he/she will earn a degree.
-In this case, UMBC.
+• The Home Institution is the school where the student is fully matriculated as a degree seeking student and from which they will earn a degree.
+In this case, the home institution would be UMBC.

 3. Have a current year FAFSA on file with UMBC (school code: 002105)

-4. Be meeting SAP
+4. Be meeting Satisfactory Academic Progress (SAP)

 To request a Consortium Agreement, submit the following to your financial aid counselor (incomplete documentation will not be accepted):

-2. A completed Verification of Transferability (VOT) form for the courses you intend to transfer from the Host institution to UMBC.
+2. A copy of the completed Verification of Transferability (VOT) form for the courses you intend to transfer from the Host institution to UMBC.
 This can be requested from the Registrar’s Office here: https://registrar.umbc.edu/forms/transfer-request-forms/ (Please note that this form should be completed/signed by the Registrar and/or the student’s academic advisor then a copy of the completed form sent to the financial aid counselor.
 Financial Aid counselors are not able to complete this form)

 3. A copy of the student’s class schedule listing the course(s) at the Host institution